mbezaire/labs/fractions/README.md

     // variable whose value
     // you want to set goes on
     // the left.

     // The right hand side is
     // what you know already,
     // whether a variable with
     // a value assigned, an expression
     // that evaluates to something,
     // or a hard-coded value such as
     // a number or String literal

     // We already know n and d,
     // which are the local variables
     // that get set to the arguments
     // passed in when a Fraction is instantiated.

     // On the left side go the variables
     // whose values we want to set, which
     // are the instance variables numerator
     // and denominator.
 }
 `

 {% endspoiler %}
 -->

 {% next %}

+## Alternate Constructor
 Now let's add another constructor that allows us to pass in only a numerator, setting the denominator to 1.

 {% spoiler "Hint" %}